 How Much Does a Goldendoodle Service Dog Cost?

 If you want a purebred Goldendoodle, you can try to adopt one from a rescue organization for minimal cost.
 You can also pay a premium for a Goldendoodle puppy from a breeder, between $2,000 and $3,000.
-Then, you’ll need to hire a service dog trainer to prepare your pet to work as an assistance animal.
+Then, you’ll need to consider the costs of training the dog as a service animal.
+Pettable offers an online PSD training program to provide you all the information you need to train a PSD yourself starting at $199.
+We offer a 7-day money back guarantee if you are at all unsatisfied with the program.

 How To Catch a Fake Goldendoodle Service Dog?